EESSI/docs/docs/adding_software/debugging_failed_builds.md

 - Installing `CUDA` in your [host injections](../gpu.md#host_injections) directory (only if you use the `EESSI-install-software.sh` script, see below)
 - Installing all dependencies (before you get to the package that actually fails to build)

 To avoid this, we create two directories.
-One holds the container & `host_injections` - these are (typically) common between multiple PRs and thus you don't have to redownload the container / reinstall the `host_injections` if you start working on another PR.
+One holds the container & `host_injections`, which are (typically) common between multiple PRs and thus you don't have to redownload the container / reinstall the `host_injections` if you start working on another PR.
 The other will hold the PR-specific data: a tarball storing the software you'll build in your interactive debugging session.
 The paths we pick here are just example, you can pick any persistent, writeable location for this:
 ```
 eessi_common_dir=${HOME}/eessi-manual-builds
 eessi_pr_dir=${HOME}/pr360